kaitcham/budget_app/README.md

 # Requirements for this project

-You can find requirements for this project [here].(https://github.com/microverseinc/curriculum-rails/blob/main/capstone/rails_capstone.md)
+You can find the requirements for this project [here](https://github.com/microverseinc/curriculum-rails/blob/main/capstone/rails_capstone.md)

 ## Getting Started